brunaSaNu/jpaRepositoryForStudies/README.md

 # JPARepository Query Methods - Study

-This project aims to test the functionalities of `JpaRepository` in Java using `Query Methods` from Spring Data JPA.
+This project it's to test the functionalities of `JpaRepository` in Java using `Query Methods` from Spring Data JPA.

 ## Description